ladybug-tools/spider-gbxml-fixer/README.md

 <details>

-<summary class=sumHeader title-"What you you really want?" >To Do / Wish List</summary>
+<summary class=sumHeader title="What you you really want?" >To Do / Wish List</summary>

+* 2019-05-10 ~ Add fix for interior surfaces with single adjacent space
 * 2019-04-03 ~ Identify surface edges with multiple vertices where two are sufficient
-* 2019-03-12 ~ Add as many tests currently in Spider gbXML Viewer as possible that do not require 3D
-* 2019-03-12 ~ Add more and better fixing the issues where possible
-* 2019-03-12 ~ Add check for opening vertices greater then four
 * 2019-03-12 ~ Add check for openings larger or outside their parent surface

 </details>